 Standard Deviation versus the Standard Error of the Mean

-Both the standard deviation and the standard error of the mean measure variability.
+Both the standard deviation (SD) and the standard error of the mean (SEM) measure variability.
 However, after that initial similarity, they’re vastly different!

 Let’s start with the more familiar standard deviation.
 The calculation for this statistic compares each observation in a dataset to the mean.
 Consequently, the standard deviation assesses how data points spread out around the mean.